 Example 3: A student attends two special education classes and four general education classes a day.
 All of the general education classes are career and technical education classes.
 The student would earn 2.859 contact hours for special education (contact hour multiplier for instructional arrangement/setting code 42, resource room/services - at least 21% and less than 50%) and 4.00 contact hours for career and technical education (V4), totaling 6.859 contact hours a day.
 On the eleventh instructional day of the first 6 weeks, the ARD committee meets and changes the student's schedule.
-The student then attends one special education class and five general education classes a day.
-All five of the general education classes are career and technical education classes.
+The student then attends one special education classes are career and technical education classes.
+The student would earn 2.859 contact hours for special education classes.
 The student would earn 2.859 contact hours for special education (contact hour multiplier for instructional arrangement/setting code 41, resource room/services - less than 21%) and 5.00 contact hours for career and technical education (V5), totaling 7.859 contact hours a day.
 The first 6-week reporting period has 30 days taught, and this student was present every day.